 When you bare your heart and soul, you will feel vulnerable.
 This is exposing to others the bones of who you are.
 They will love it, and if they don’t, then they are not your people.

-When my life changed again just a short while ago, I was angry, not raging, more of a fed up angry.
+When my spine fractured, I was angry, not raging, more of a fed-up angry.
 I stared at the sky and asked why?
 And then I could see that no matter what my outcome is, others would want to see what is possible for them.
 From experience, I know that when stories are shared that others will see you in a new light.
 The light of understanding.

 This is a perfect time to dare to be, to heal, be vulnerable, dig out your courage and dare to inspire.

 Let’s turn this around.
 When you read a book, you learn lots of things to support the knowledge that you seek.
-For example, I am currently knee deep in books about osteoporosis and nutrition.
+For example, I am currently knee-deep in all kinds of books.
 I am learning new things every day and gaining new perspectives on myself.
 Some of these books are highly technical with lots of biological terms which don’t make them so easy to whizz through, but I figure that as there isn’t a test at the end who cares?

 As I learn all of this new stuff and it becomes a part of my bank of wisdom, I am able to integrate this learning into my being.
 The same applies when you write a book.

-As I live my life, read books, write and accumulate knowledge, I learn something new about me.
+As I live my life, read books, write and accumulate knowledge, I learn something new about myself.